symfony2admingenerator/AdmingeneratorGeneratorBundle/index.markdown

 ### What? ###

-The AdmingeneratorGeneratorBundle is an opensource admin-generator for the famous php framework [Symfony2](http://www.symfony.com/).
+The AdmingeneratorGeneratorBundle is an opensource admin-generator for the famous [Symfony2](http://www.symfony.com/) php framework.

-I have said "generator" so the code will be really generated in your cache directory, so you'll can easy read it understand how is work and overwrite it.
+The term "generator" is used on purpose: the bundle actually generates PHP code in the cache directory, so you can easily read it, understand how it works, and overwrite it.

-### How it works? ###
+### How does it work? ###

-The concept is simple parsing a generator config file like this one :
+The bundle generates an entire administration based on a simple YAML configuration file.
+Here is an example generator configuration:

 {% highlight yaml %}
 generator: admingenerator.generator.doctrine